-As mentioned above, we opened a new position in Disco in the long book, increasing our exposure to semiconductor names.
-Disco has a significant market share in the cutting and grinding processes for semiconductor and electrical component production.
+We opened positions in Disco Corporation and KKR.

+Disco Corporation has a significant market share in the cutting and grinding processes for semiconductor and electrical component production.
 This places the company in a strong position to benefit from the growing demand for generative AI chips.
 Disco's earnings momentum should further reinforce its market position, while partnerships with major semiconductor firms enhance the company's competitive edge.
+The holding will increase our exposure to semiconductor names.

-We also initiated a long position in leading global investment company KKR.
-The well-diversified business has significant assets under management across a range of areas, including private equity, energy, infrastructure, credit and hedge funds.
+Leading global investment company KKR is a well-diversified business with significant assets under management across a range of areas, including private equity, energy, infrastructure, credit and hedge funds.